Jonathan Romain

-Jonathan Anidjar Romain Order of the British Empire MBE (born 24 August 1954) is a writer and broadcaster and director of Maidenhead Synagogue in Berkshire, England.
+Rabbi Dr Jonathan Anidjar Romain Order of the British Empire MBE (born 24 August 1954) is a writer and broadcaster and Convenor of Progressive Judaism's Reform Beit Din.
 He has a PhD in the history of British Jewry.
 He writes for The Times, The Independent, The Guardian, The Huffington Post, and The Jewish Chronicle and appears on radio and television.

 Professional career

-Romain has been a full-time Tutor at Maidenhead Community Centre since 1980.
+Rabbi Jonathan Romain is Convenor of the Reform Beit Din (Rabbbinic Court), a position he took up in 2023.

+He was Rabbi of Maidenhead (Reform) Synagogue from 1980-2024, and remains as the community’s Rabbi Emeritus.
+He attributes the Maidenhead congregation’s huge growth during his tenure, from 72 households to 947, to the rebranding of the synagogue from a house of prayer to a community centre, telling the Jewish Chronicle: "I honestly don’t care if people come to services on a Saturday, the film evening on a Sunday or the walking group midweek.
+It’s coming that counts and being part of the community in whatever way they feel comfortable.”

+He was a key figure in the 2025 unification of the Movement for Reform Judaism and Liberal Judaism into one Progressive Judaism for the UK and Ireland, regularly writing and speaking in favour of the merger.

-From 2007 to 2009, he chaired the Movement for Reform Judaism's Assembly of Rabbis.
-Since January 2015 he has chaired the Movement's Beth Din.
+From 2007 to 2009, he chaired the Movement for Reform Judaism's Assembly of Rabbis and Cantors.

 For several years he was one of the judges for both The Times Preacher of the Year competition and the BBC's Frank Gillard Awards for religious programmes.

 He is chaplain to the Jewish Police Association, and until 2018 chaired the Accord Coalition, which he helped found as an alliance of religious and non-religious groups committed to campaigning against religious discrimination in state-funded faith schools.

 In 2014 he established Inter-faith leaders for Dignity in Dying (IFDiD), an inter-faith group of clergy, now numbering 50 leaders of many religious affiliations who support the aims of Dignity in Dying.
 The group calls for a change in the law that would allow terminally ill, mentally competent adults the choice of an having themselves die.

 Actions and views

+Rabbi Jonathan Romain has been a leading advocate for the inclusion of mixed-faith/dual-heritage couples and families in Judaism, a key principle of Progressive Judaism.
+In 1988, he set up a seminar for couples where one partner was Jewish and the other not.
+The Jewish Chronicle described his work with mixed-faith couples as "pioneering".